awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-lambda-sagemakerendpoint/README.md

 ### AWS Lambda Function

-- Configure limited privilege access IAM role for Lambda function.
+- Configure limited privilege access IAM role for Lambda function
-- Enable reusing connections with Keep-Alive for NodeJs Lambda function.
+- Enable reusing connections with Keep-Alive for NodeJs Lambda function
-- Allow the function to invoke the Sagemaker endpoint for Inferences.
+- Allow the function to invoke the Sagemaker endpoint for Inferences
-- Configure the function to access resources in the VPC, where the Sagemaker endpoint is deployed.
+- Configure the function to access resources in the VPC, where the Sagemaker endpoint is deployed
-- Enable X-Ray Tracing.
+- Enable X-Ray Tracing
 - Set environment variables:
-  - `SAGEMAKER_ENDPOINT_NAME`.
+  - SAGEMAKER_ENDPOINT_NAME
-  - `AWS_NODEJS_CONNECTION_REUSE_ENABLED` (for Node 10.x and higher functions).
+  - AWS_NODEJS_CONNECTION_REUSE_ENABLED (for Node 10.x and higher functions).

 ### Amazon Sagemaker Endpoint

-- Configure limited privilege to create Sagemaker resources.
+- Configure limited privilege to create Sagemaker resources
-- Deploy Sagemaker model, endpointConfig, and endpoint.
+- Deploy Sagemaker model, endpointConfig, and endpoint
-- Configure the Sagemaker endpoint to be deployed in a VPC.
+- Configure the Sagemaker endpoint to be deployed in a VPC
-- Deploy S3 VPC Endpoint and Sagemaker Runtime VPC Interface.
+- Deploy S3 VPC Endpoint and Sagemaker Runtime VPC Interface

 ## Architecture